 What is Yoga Therapy?

-Yoga Therapy allows yoga to be accessible to everyone.
+Yoga Therapy allows yoga to become accessible to everyone.
 It is another option for dealing with injuries, serious illness, pain, trauma, anxiety and other overwhelming emotions.
-Individual yoga therapy sessions are designed specifically for each individual & yoga therapy classes are designed for those experiencing similar symptoms.
+Yoga therapy sessions are designed specifically for each individual.

-Yoga Therapy has been used with many people who are living with serious illnesses (such as Cancer, Parkinson’s Disease, Post-Traumatic Stress Disorder, Thoracic Outlet Syndrome, Stroke, to name a few), or living with limited mobility or injuries that limit ability to participate in yoga classes designed for the general public.
-NO YOGA EXPERIENCE IS REQUIRED.
+Yoga Therapy has been used with many people who are living with serious illnesses (such as Cancer, Parkinsons Disease, Post-Traumatic Stress Disorder, Stroke, to name a few), or living with limited mobility or injuries that limit ability to participate in yoga classes designed for the general public.
+NO YOGA EXPERIENCE REQUIRED.

 Schedule